nebari-dev/nebari-docs/docs/docs/how-tos/login-thru-keycloak-howto.md

 ## 3. Selecting a Profile

-Now, click in `Start My Server` and you will be prompted with a set of available for this particular user.
+Now, click on `Start My Server` and you will be prompted with a set of available profiles for this particular user.

 The customized profiles will give you access to fixed cloud resources.
 In this example, you could choose a resource with 1 CPUs and 4 GB of RAM or a resource with 2 CPU and 8 GB of RAM.
 These options are configured by your administrator.
 A more detailed explanation of dedicated profiles can be found in the [Profiles] section of